VortexisTV/Asus-Zenbook-UX331-Hackintosh/README.md

 As of now, works with Mojave and Catalina. *Big Sur will be added soon.*

 ### OpenCore Support
-Added, but with no trackpad and Fn keys working at the moment.
+Added, but trackpad, Fn keys, and battery monitoring are not working yet.

 ## Everything that works perfectly at the moment
 Intel Wi-Fi (HeliPort)
 Bluetooth
 Audio
+Battery Monitoring
 Power Management
 Internal Microphone
 Brightness